kyrajeep/data_analytics/README.md

-# Projects on Supervised Learning using Python, Pandas, Numpy, and Scikit-Learn.
+# Supervised learning projects using Python, Pandas, Numpy, and Scikit-Learn.
 # finding_donors.ipynb is the first project in Udacity's Machine Learning Nanodegree course.